Lactantius/discamus/_posts/2017-11-04-brandon-brown.md

 stories full of exploding elephants that now I am delighted with anything that has a beginning, a middle, and an end, and where everything happens according to the necessary and the probable.

+## Latinity

+As usual, “unsheltered grammar” is mostly applied to nouns and adjectives, so we see all cases of various words in the first three declensions, plus some forms of *res*, *dies*, and *domus*, including the ablative and accusative of motion for the last.
+There is a bit of partitive genitive, genitive of characteristic, ablatives of time and instrument, accusatives of time, and a couple verbs that take the dative.
+Pronouns are limited to a few forms of *ego*, *tu*, and *is*, along with *quid* and some possessives; it does not have *hic*, *iste*, or *ille* at all.

+All verb conjugations, *velle*, *ire* *ferre*, and *esse* are represented, mostly in infinitives and the present indicative active.
+Passive endings do show up, but only in *loqui*, *loquitur*, and *imitatur*.
+Participles and subjunctives are almost entirely absent.
+On the other hand, the book is filled with gerundives, and it has a decent number of future and perfect verb forms, including perfect infinitives.

+In terms of syntax, there is a surprising amount of sentence variety.
+The word order does vary a bit, and a good number of sentences have implied subjects.
+On the other hand, word order seems to be invariably subject-object-verb or subject-verb-object.
+Complex sentences are quite common; in these the dependent clause is usually an object clause after a word like *velle* or *dicere*.
+Gerundives after *ad* are very frequent.

+The translator valued easy cognates over idiom and linguistic precision quite a bit, and so used phrases like *cum silentio* instead of *tacite*, *purum facere* instead of *purgare*, and *difficultas* instead of *aerumna*.
+I am not convinced either way myself on whether that is a good idea.

+Apart from interjections, discourse particles are rare.
+I suppose that is fine for this level, especially since the book is narrating a series of events, although I do miss seeing *quidem* and *itaque* scattered across the page.

+Much of the book length comes from being extremely repetitive, in a *Dick and Jane* sort of way.

+Overall, it has some fairly complex grammar, and does not feel like it will permanently ruin anyone’s sense of Latin idiom, apart from perhaps encouraging students to use some relatively uncommon cognates instead of the words that Lactantius would have used.

+If we had about twenty more books like this, especially some that have different grammatical constructions, we could just read them during first year, then breeze through *Lingua Latina* the next to learn grammar systematically and a bunch of important words, and be ready for the Vulgate at the start of the third.
+Maybe in a few years.